 There is always money being made off financing for those who cannot afford to pay off something in full right away.
 I just wished CareCredit would allow for a balance transfer because my credit card is offering no transfer fee, but they wont because they would rather keep collecting interest on you.

-Review about: Carecredit Credit Card.
+Product or Service Mentioned: Carecredit Credit Card.

 Monetary Loss: $300.